datastax/dsbulk/manual/settings.md

 The datacenter name (commonly dc1, dc2, etc.) local to the machine on which dsbulk is running, so that requests are sent to nodes in the local datacenter whenever possible.

+This setting is ignored if `driver.cloud.secureConnectBundle` is provided, since this information is part of the bundle's data.

 Default: **null**.

 #### --driver.policy.lbp.allowedHosts _&lt;list&gt;_

 List of hosts to white list.
 This must be a comma-separated list of hosts, each specified by a host-name or ip address.
 If the host is a DNS name that resolves to multiple A-records, all the corresponding addresses will be used.
 Do not use `localhost` as a host-name (since it resolves to both IPv4 and IPv6 addresses on some platforms).
 If empty, all hosts will be contacted.

+This setting is ignored if `driver.cloud.secureConnectBundle` is provided, since this information is part of the bundle's data.

 Default: **[]**.